SpaceVim/SpaceVim/docs/index.md

 ![welcome page](https://user-images.githubusercontent.com/13142418/176910121-8e7ca78f-8434-4ac7-9b02-08c4d15f8ad9.png)

-# SpaceVim - Modern Vim distribution

-SpaceVim is a distribution of the Vim editor that's inspired by spacemacs.
+SpaceVim is a community-driven distribution of Vim and Neovim.
+It's inspired by spacemacs.
 It manages collections of plugins in layers, which help to collect related packages together to provide features.
 This approach helps keep the configuration organized and reduces overhead for the user by keeping them from having to think about what packages to install.

-If you like SpaceVim, please feel free to star the project on [github](https://github.com/SpaceVim/SpaceVim).
-It is a great way to show your appreciation while providing us motivation to continue working on this project.

 - [Quick start guide](quick-start-guide/): installation, configuration, and learning resources for SpaceVim
 - [Documentation](documentation/): the primary official documentation of SpaceVim